KlusterKite/KlusterKite/BuildScript.md

 #### FinalRefreshLocalDependencies
-Rebuilds all projects and reinstalls local dependent packages This is usually done when one modifies severeal solutions with indirect dependencies to intoduce changes from one solution to another
+Rebuilds all projects and reinstalls local dependent packages This is usually done when one modifies several solutions with indirect dependencies to introduce changes from one solution to another
 Performs *Clean* -> *Build* -> *CreateNuGet* -> *CleanPackageCache* -> *RefreshLocalDependencies*